Robert Dinwiddie: Legacy

 Dinwiddie County, Virginia, which lies 30 miles south of Richmond, is named in honor of Robert Dinwiddie.
 Dinwiddie Hall, since 1972 a dormitory at the College of William & Mary, is also named in honor of Robert Dinwiddie.

 Dinwiddie retained his links with his alma mater throughout his life: in 1754 he was conferred an honorary degree by the University of Glasgow; and upon his death in 1770 he gave the University of Glasgow Library £100 for the procurement of books.

-Robert Dinwiddie died on 27 July 1770.
+Robert Dinwiddie died of paralysis on July 27, 1770 in Bristol.
+He was 77 years old.
 He is buried in Clifton Parish Church with a monument created by William Tyler RA.

-He married some time before 1738 Rebecca Auchinleck (or Afflick); together they had two children Rebecca Dinwiddie and Elizabeth Dinwiddie.
+He married some time before 1738 Rebecca Auchinleck (or Afflick); together they had two children.

 His official records, which were compiled by the Virginia Historical Society in 1883, are left in five volumes.
 They cover the years of his administration of the Virginia colony, from 1751 to 1758.
 His archival material resides at several places, and some related to the French and Indian War is visible to web browsers.
 He was the subject of the book Robert Dinwiddie: Servant of the Crown.